Current and past annual reports, strategic plans, achievements and more.

 Andrew has been a past director of the Australian Dairy Conference and is currently the deputy chair of the Australian Dairy Conference Board.
 He is also a current member of the Dairy Advocacy Reform Team and is the current chair of Rochester Bamawm Dairy Business Network group.

 Mark Bailey is the Manager of Resources at Goulburn Murray Water, with more than 20 years experience within the industry.

 Mark brings with him a broad skills base, particularly in regard to technical analysis, project management, budget administration and extensive technical and community liaison on policy and operational matters.
 He has a Bachelor of Engineering (Civil) and a Doctor of Philosophy (PhD).

 Rachael and her partner operate a dairy farm in Deniliquin in the southern Riverina.
-With over 20 years’ experience in various roles across in the industry, Rachael brings a wealth of knowledge in dairy farm operations, business management and staff management to the Board.
+With over 20 years’ experience in various roles across the industry.
+Rachael brings a wealth of knowledge in dairy farm operations, business management and staff management to the Board.

-Rachael holds leadership roles within the dairy industry and her local community including as Chair of the Riverina Regional Network Group (RNG) and Discussion Group, which she also represents in her role on the Regional Extension and Education Committee (REEC).
-Rachael has been involved in priority setting and development of key industry extension programs such as the farm safety manual.
-She is passionate about all things dairy.
+Rachael has held various leadership roles within the dairy industry and her local community.
+She has been involved in priority setting and development of key industry extension programs, such as the farm safety manual.

 Rachael has a passion for flexible farming systems, fostering sustainability and the environment.

 Waranga Shores dairy farmer, Hamish Crawford has been involved in dairy advocacy and is currently chair of the Central Dairy Business Network.